The listed Forbes Magzine shred is as follow:

 |1||Ryan ToysReview||$22 million|

 Forbes further shared that this list was generated by using data from Captiv8, SocialBlade and Pollstar.
 They also interviewed a few industry insiders to further back up the information.
 The methodology seems pretty straight forward and unbiased however the results are shocking!
 Among top ten highest paid, or may I say beneficiaries of the YouTube platform, not one is a female!

 But!
 But!
 Here is the deal.
 Being highest paid on YouTube doesn’t mean you are making the most money.
-Being highest paid means that you are being paid the largest amount for a sponsored content.
-These does not account for other sources of income for example Jeffree Star cofounded a cosmetic line ‘Jaffree Star cosmetics which is making over $100 million.
+Being the highest paid means that you are being paid the largest amount for sponsored content.
+These does not account for other sources of income, for example, Jeffree Star cofounded a cosmetic line ‘Jaffree Star cosmetics which is making over $100 million.
 Making most money means that your gross income from Youtube surpasses others.
 In Oct., 2019 The Street has listed 8 Youtubers earning highest amount of money which goes as following.

 8. Lilly Singh – $10 million

 5. PewDiePie – $12million

 2.Vanoss Gaming $15.5 million